Zabrane/erl-emp/specifications/emp.md

 ### Response
 The `response` message is used to reply to requests.

-The body is encoded as follows:
+A response is either a success or a failure.
+If it is a success, the body is encoded as follows:

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1